 This course emphasizes geometric and trigonometric concepts, integrating them with algebraic concepts.
 It will move at a faster pace than Pre-Calculus, allowing for more emphasis on applications of algebra and trigonometry.
-Emphasis will be placed on emphasis on applications of algebra and trigonometry.
 Emphasis will be placed on problem solving, graphing, and advanced equation solving.
 Students will be evaluated through testing, and through alternative assessments and problem-solving assignments.
 This course is designed for those students who wish an in-depth preparation for college entrance examinations, college mathematics, AP Calculus, or careers in engineering and the sciences.
 Summer assignments may be required.
 Prerequisites: Successful completion of Geometry Algebra II, and a teacher recommendation.
 This course is eligible for dual credit with Salem Community College.